itomomoti/OnlineRlbwt/README.md

 Example.

 ```
-OnlineRLBWT -i ../testfile -o testoutput
+./OnlineRLBWT -i ../testfile -o testoutput
 ```

-../testfile and testoutput should be the same.
-Check it by diff.
+Then, ../testfile and ./testoutput should be the same.
+Check it by diff command.

 ```
-diff ../testfile testoutput
+diff ../testfile ./testoutput
 ```